Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 • Serve.
 Place some fried sourdough on a plate along with the marinated cherry tomato salad.

 Cherry and grape tomatoes can be used interchangeably in most recipes, including this one.
-Both varieties come in colors like red, orange, purple or yellow and they are similar in size and taste, but not identical.
-In the big scheme of things it doesn’t really matter which one you use in a recipe, but here are few facts about these tiny summertime flavor bombs just in case you wanted to know.
+Both varieties come in colors like red, orange, purple, or yellow, and they are similar in size and taste, but not identical.
+In the big scheme of things, it doesn’t really matter which one you use in a recipe, but here are a few facts about these tiny summertime flavor bombs just in case you wanted to know.

 • Cherry Tomatoes tend to be round, like cherries, but the size can range between that of a small marble (smaller than a dime) and that of a shooter marble (about the size of a quarter).
 Cherry tomatoes have thin skins, and are sweet and juicy.